Comparison

 What is the best free football app?

-For a fast, clean, free score check, GoalTrack is a strong pick: live scores, standings, brackets and goal alerts in one football-only app, with an optional ad-free upgrade.
-FotMob and SofaScore are better if you want the deepest stats.
+For a fast, clean, free score check, GoalTrack is a strong pick: live scores, standings, brackets, match stats and goal alerts in one football-only app, with an optional ad-free upgrade.
+FotMob and SofaScore go further if you want heat maps and the most granular stats.

 Which football app has no ads?